jaspreetj/deeplitho_workshop_2022/README.md

-Pytorch implementation of deeplitho to convert GDS masks to post-lithography SEMs, mimicking the effects of a DUV process.<br><br>
+Pytorch implementation of deeplitho to convert GDS masks to post-lithography SEMs, emulating the effects of a DUV process.<br><br>

 # Usage